District of Columbia Income Tax Calculator

 Are local credits included?

-You can enter a total for DC credits as a single number.
-This tool does not determine eligibility for specific credits.
+Enter a total for DC credits as a single number.
+The calculator does not determine credit eligibility.

 Can I use this for paychecks?